Jones was the representative for North Carolina’s 3rd congressional district and was a Republican. He served from 1995 to 2019.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jones is shown as a purple triangle. (analysis methodology)
+Jones is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Jones was the primary sponsor of 7 bills that were enacted: